akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 In some cases you may wish to use external offset storage as your primary means to manage offsets, but also commit offsets to Kafka.
 This gives you all the benefits of controlling offsets described in @ref:[Offset Storage external to Kafka](#offset-storage-external-to-kafka) and allows you to use tooling in the Kafka ecosystem to track consumer group lag.
-You can use the `Consumer.committablePartitionedManualOffsetSource` (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer$)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer$)]) source, which emits a `CommittableMessage`, to seek to appropriate offsets on startup, do your processing, commit to external storage, and then commit offsets back to Kafka.
+You can use the @apidoc[Consumer.committablePartitionedManualOffsetSource](Consumer$) source, which emits a @scaladoc[CommittableMessage](akka.kafka.ConsumerMessage$$CommittableMessage), to seek to appropriate offsets on startup, do your processing, commit to external storage, and then commit offsets back to Kafka.
 This will only provide at-least-once guarantees for your consumer group lag monitoring because it's possible for a failure between storing your offsets externally and committing to Kafka, but it will give you a more accurate representation of consumer group lag then when turning on auto commits with the `enable.auto.commit` consumer property.

 ## Consume "at-most-once"

-If you commit the offset before processing the message you get "at-most-once" delivery semantics, this is provided by `Consumer.atMostOnceSource`.
+If you commit the offset before processing the message you get "at-most-once" delivery semantics, this is provided by @apidoc[Consumer.atMostOnceSource](Consumer$).
 However, `atMostOnceSource` **commits the offset for each message and that is rather slow**, batching of commits is recommended.
-If your "at-most-once" requirements are more relaxed, consider a `Consumer.plainSource` and enable Kafka's auto committing with `enable.auto.commit = true`.
+If your "at-most-once" requirements are more relaxed, consider a @apidoc[Consumer.plainSource](Consumer$) and enable Kafka's auto committing with `enable.auto.commit = true`.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #atMostOnce }